 by Mark Trescowthick - AVDF Editor

-See you in the ether.
+As always, see you in the Ether.